uta-org/uzLib.Lite/README.md

 For documentation, just check the [Documentation API](http://dev.z3nth10n.net/dev/assets/uzlib.lite/docs).

+## Interesting Resources

+[There is an extensive of interesting resources](/docs/Interesting Resources) that I would like to implement as third party utils onto this libraryy or maybe as reimplementations of paid assets.

 ## Issues

 Having issues?
 Just report in [the issue section](/issues). **Thanks for the feedback!**